Tirzepatide Weight Loss Side Effects: Complete Guide

 Nausea ~44% Moderate Weeks 1–4 Small, low-fat meals; hydration; slower dose escalation

-Diarrhea ~30% Mild to moderate Often during dose escalation Avoid high-fat foods; fluids; clinician review if persistent
+Diarrhea ~30% Mild–moderate During dose escalation Avoid high-fat foods; fluids; clinician review if persistent

 Vomiting ~25% Moderate Weeks 1–4 Contact prescriber if ongoing or associated with dehydration

-Constipation ~22% Mild Can occur at any stage Hydration, fiber as tolerated, activity, clinician guidance
+Constipation ~22% Mild Any stage Hydration, fiber as tolerated, activity, clinician guidance

 Reduced appetite ~19% Mild Early and sustained Prioritize protein and adequate nutrition